Returning to that really, romantic reel with the Rachmaninoff Rhapsody…

 This film is one for all romantics of all ages.
 I dare even the most sceptical romantic film critic not to watch it and be moved by this beautiful, heart-rending story.
 It’s wonderfully played by the three main leads.
 Reeve and Seymour, the most photogenic of seventies screen lovers make you believe in their characters completely.

 Reeve gives a touchingly sweet performance as the lovelorn playwright.
-His nervousness in rehearsing his speeches to sweep her off her feet and in his melancholic performance at the end, add to his credibility in this role.
+His nervousness in rehearsing his speeches to sweep her off her feet and his melancholic performance at the end, add to his credibility in this role.

 Jane Seymour also gave an enchanting, stunning performance as Elise.
-In her poignant monologue where her character tells Collier of her love for him, breathtaking, sincere and heartbreaking with you knowing the outcome.
+In her poignant monologue where her character tells Collier of her love for him, breathtaking, sincere and heartbreaking you know the outcome.
 Plummer with his goatee was at first hard to read.
 Was he a man with the best of intentions for his protege then possibly jealous of the pair’s burgeoning romance?

-It was favourable Collier asked him about this in this movie, about his reasons for his concern for Elise.
+It was favourable that Collier asked him about this in this movie, about his reasons for his concern for Elise.
 This Robinson a chance to redeem himself, which he did admirably in Plummer’s eloquent dulcet tones.
 However, after this Robinson unmasked himself as a villain by having Collier struck, bound and gagged.

 The romance had a Mayfly feel to it with it only lasting for less than a day in total.
 But with the repercussions for this lasting her character’s lifetime.
 Reeve’s chemistry with Seymour is wonderful, and their screen time together as a couple is short but long enough.
 These scenes were wonderfully acted and scripted with a nice pace but no urgency, both easily demonstrating just how much love had affected them in this short time.